kubernetes-sigs/kubebuilder/docs/book/src/cronjob-tutorial/running-webhook.md

 make deploy IMG=<some-registry>/<project-name>:tag
 ```

-Wait a while til the webhook pod comes up and the certificates are provisioned.
+Wait a while till the webhook pod comes up and the certificates are provisioned.
 It usually completes within 1 minute.

 Now you can create a valid CronJob to test your webhooks.
 The creation should